-How to Install OpenSSH Client in Windows 11
+How to Install OpenSSH Client on Windows 11

-This post shows students and new users how to install and enable Windows built-in OpenSSH Client in Windows 11.
+This article explains how to install and enable the built-in OpenSSH Client in Windows 11.

 Install OpenSSH Client in Windows 11